GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

         <tr>
             <td>Username / Password</td>
             <td>1.
 One Time PIN (Email, SMS, Mobile App)<br>2.
 Push Notification</td>
             <td>1.
 PKI including PIV-based, PIV-I, and Only Locally Trusted credentials<br>2.
-FIDO including FIDO2 and WebAuthN </td>
+FIDO2 including WebAuthN </td>
         </tr>
     </tbody>
 </table>

-These authenticator types aren’t susceptible to phishing because both leverage a technology called public key cryptography which creates a public and private key pair.
+These phishing-resistant authenticator types aren’t susceptible to phishing because both leverage public key cryptography technology, which creates a public and private key pair.
--	The private key is always stored on a device and never shared or exported making it extremely hard to compromise.
+-	The private key is always stored on a device and never shared or exported, making it extremely hard to compromise.
 -	The public key is shared with people or things like websites.

-NIST Special Publication on Digital Identity Guidelines includes a list of requirements to meet their definition of phishing-resistant otherwise known as verifier impersonation resistant. **Any authenticator that involves the manual entry of an authenticator output, such as a one time PIN or other knowledge factor, is not considered phishing-resistant**.
-An authenticator leveraging public key cryptography is more resilient to phishing and credential attacks due to this design.
+NIST Special Publication on Digital Identity Guidelines includes a list of requirements to meet their definition of phishing-resistant, otherwise known as verifier impersonation-resistant. **Any authenticator that involves the manual entry of an authenticator output, such as a one-time PIN or other knowledge factor, is not considered phishing-resistant**.
+Due to this design, an authenticator leveraging public key cryptography is more resilient to phishing and credential attacks.
 There are some unique considerations between PKI and FIDO2.

 Table 02.
 Comparison of PKI and FIDO2
  <table class="usa-table usa-table">